varabyte/kotter/README.md

 ### Why Not Compose?

-Konsole's API is inspired by Compose, in that it has a core block which gets rerun for you automatically as necessary without you having to worry about it.
+Konsole's API is inspired by Compose, which astute readers may have already noticed -- it has a core block which gets rerun for you automatically as necessary without you having to worry about it, and special state variables which, when modified, automatically "recompose" the current console block.
 Why not just use Compose directly?

 In fact, this is exactly what [Jake Wharton's Mosaic](https://github.com/JakeWharton/mosaic) is doing.
 I tried using it first but ultimately decided against it before deciding to write Konsole, for the following reasons: